xlwings/xlwings/docs/remote_interpreter.rst

 * **Work with the whole Python ecosystem**: including pandas, machine learning libraries, database packages, web scraping, boto (for AWS S3), etc. This makes xlwings a great alternative for Power Query, which isn't currently available for Excel on the web or Google Sheets.
 * **Leverage your existing development workflow**: use your favorite (local or cloud-based) IDE/editor as well as your Git workflow, allowing you to easily collaborate and perform code reviews.
 * **Remain in control of your data and code**: except for the data you expose in Excel or Google Sheets, everything stays on your server.
-This includes database passwords and other sensitive info such as customer data.
+This can include database passwords and other sensitive info such as customer data.
 There's also no need to give the Python code to end-users: the whole business logic with your secret sauce is protected on your own infrastructure.
 * **Choose the right machine for the job**: whether that means using a GPU, a ton of CPU cores, lots of memory, or a gigantic hard disc.
 As long as Python runs on it, you can go from serverless functions all the way to Kubernetes (see :ref:`Production Deployment`).
 * **Headache-free deployment and maintenance**: there's only one location where your Python code lives and you can automate the whole deployment process with continuous integration pipelines like GitHub actions etc.

 Prerequisites
 -------------

+* Google Sheets
+    * No special requirements.

 * Excel on the web
     * You need access to Excel on the web with the ``Automate`` tab enabled, i.e., access to Office Scripts.
 Note that Office Scripts currently requires OneDrive for Business or SharePoint (it's not available on the free office.com), see also: https://docs.microsoft.com/en-gb/office/dev/scripts/overview/excel#requirements
     * The ``fetch`` command in Office Scripts must **not** be disabled by your Microsoft 365 administrator.

-* Google Sheets
-    * No special requirements.

 Introduction
 ------------